tolulopeogundare/dvla-project/README.md

 -------Improvements / Nice to have---------------
-1. This framework can be improved by using spring boot, and create service that would return the make and colour of a car based on request params.
-Also spring bean can be used to store all vehicle data.
+1. This framework can be improved by using spring boot, and create web service that would return the make and colour of a car based on request params.
+Also spring bean can be used to store all vehicle data loaded from csvs.
-2. At the moment accepted file types is csv and xls, this can be improved to also accept xlsx files.
+2. At the moment accepted file types is .csv and .xls, this can be improved to also accept xlsx files as well for more flexibility.